 What Is Sedation Dentistry?

 Sedation dentistry uses relaxing medication to help patients overcome dental anxiety.
 All you do is take one pill before your dental appointment.
-Depending on the level and type of your anxiety, you may be given additional medication to help you sleep the night before.
+Depending on the level and type of your anxiety, we may give you additional medication to help you sleep the night before.
 Your medication will help you arrive at your dental appointment feeling relaxed and comfortable.
 You will not be asleep during your dental appointment, you will be awake and able to respond to instructions.

 You will need to have someone drive you to and from your dental appointment.
 Sedation dentistry has an amnesiac effect, so you won’t remember much about your appointment, which can help you overcome your anxiety for future appointments.
-Because tension increases your discomfort, you will likely experience less discomfort after a sedation dentistry appointment than your previous dental experiences.
+Because tension increases your discomfort, you will likely experience less discomfort after an appointment than your previous dental experiences.

 Who Is a Candidate for Sedation Dentistry?

 - Dental fear or anxiety

 - Negative reactions to certain sounds or smells in the dentist’s office

 - Discomfort from sitting in the dental chair or holding their mouth open